Success story with challenge of labour shortage and high job insecurity

 The transition of Poland in the last three decades is considered to be a development success story.
 The country moved from middle to high income status in less than 15 years and joined the group of high income countries in the mid-2000s.
 The economy expanded rapidly with growth rates of 4 to 5% per year, job and income growth were broad-based, and prosperity was shared.

 Labour markets benefited from this developments and experienced an impressive turnaround.
-While unemployment was still at 20% in 2000 the country has currently one of the lowest unemployment rates in Europe (4% in 2018).
+While unemployment was still at 20% in 2000 the country has currently one of the lowest unemployment rates in Europe at 3.5% in 2019.

 The current key labour market challenge is a quickly ageing workforce and relatively low labour force participation rates resulting in a shortage of labour that could become a major growth hurdle.
-Further challenges are high job insecurity with Poland having the highest share of temporary and atypical contracts in Europe and a high gender pay gap.
+Further challenges are high job insecurity with Poland having the highest share of temporary and atypical contracts in Europe and a high gender pay and employment gap , caused mostly by the low availability of child care.
 Continue reading

 Mozsár utca 14.

 Poland is under the responsibility of the ILO Decent Work Technical Support Team and Country Office for Central and Eastern Europe